arielf/weight-loss/README.md

 In the following I'll describe the thought process, some other people ideas, and the code I used to separate signal from noise.
 This separation was critical to help lead me in the right direction.

 This github repository includes my code, [a Q&A section](QandA.md), and links for further reading.

 #### Disclaimers:

-The below is what worked for me.
+The lessons learned below is what worked for me.
 Your situation may be different.
 Listen to your own body.
 The code here is designed to be used on your own data, not on mine.

 Also: this was *not* a scientific experiment, or a "study"; rather, it was a personal journey of experimentation and discovery.

 With these behind us, I'd like to channel [Galileo in the face of the inquisition](https://en.wikipedia.org/wiki/Galileo_affair): evolution has been hard at work for over 2 billion years shaping the chemistry of all eukaryotes, multi-cellular life and eventually mammals.
 The Krebs cycle, glucose metabolism, insulin spikes, glycogen in the liver, carnitine, lipase, are as real for you as they are for me.
 We may be very different in our genes and traits, some are more insulin resistant, for example, but we cannot be too different in our most fundamental metabolic chemistry.
 The chemistry which drives fat synthesis and break-up.

-## Salient facts & initial observations
+## Facts & initial observations

 - I used to be a pretty thin person.
-My 1st DMV card below, says 143 lb.
-- Unfortunately, since moving to the US, I've been gaining more and more weight.
-I peaked in 2015, over 50 lbs higher.
+- Unfortunately, since marrying, I've been gaining more and more weight.
+I peaked in 2013, over 60 lbs higher than my steady-state weight of my twenties.
-- The US is a country where obesity is an epidemic.
+- North America is an area where obesity is an epidemic.
 - Poorer demographics in the US have higher levels of obesity.

-Does a US typical lifestyle has anything to do with this epidemic?
+Does a US typical lifestyle have anything to do with this epidemic?
 After reading on the subject, I could point at a few of the main suspects:

  - Fast food is highly available, and is very cheap compared to most alternatives
  - Most food we buy and eat is heavily processed -- watch [Food, Inc. (documentary)](http://www.takepart.com/foodinc/film)
  - "No Fat" and "Low Fat" labels are everywhere on supermarket shelves
  - Many foods are enriched and sweetened with high-fructose corn-syrup -- watch [Sugar Coated (documentary)](http://sugarcoateddoc.com/)

 As in many other instances, I realized I need to think for myself.
-Ignore all "expert" advice.
+Ignore most "experts" advice.
 Question widely accepted ideas like the FDA "food pyramid".
 Start listening to my own body, my own logic & data I can collect myself and trust.

 Once I did, the results followed.